How to Manage Passive-Aggressive People

-You need to act in a way that aligns with this, for example, by encouraging, praising and supporting people who do bring matters to your attention.
+You need to act in a way that aligns with this.
+For example, by encouraging, praising and supporting people who do bring matters to your attention.

 Use Language Carefully

 Although it's important to be direct and to address the issue head on, try to avoid "you" statements.
 This will stop the other person feeling attacked, and becoming defensive.
-Instead, use first-person pronouns, such as "I," "we" and "our," and explain the effect that his behavior has had on you and your team.
+Instead, use first-person pronouns, such as "I," "we" and "our," and explain the effect that their behavior has had on you and your team.
 For instance, you might say, "I noticed that the report was two days late," instead of, "You failed to meet the deadline."